raarevalo96/laravel-excel-seeder/README.md

 - 'null' strings converted to `NULL` are treated as explicit nulls.
 They are not subject to implicit conversions to default values.
 - Empty cells are set to the default value specified in the database table data definition, unless the entire row is empty
 - If the entire row consists of empty cells, the row is skipped.
 To intentionally insert a null row, put the string value 'null' in each cell

+#### Date/Time values
+When the destination table column is a date/time type, the cell value is converted to a Date/Time format.
+- If the value is numeric, it is assumed to be an excel date value
+- If the value is a string, it is parsed using [Carbon::parse](https://carbon.nesbot.com/docs/#api-instantiation) and formatted for the SQL query.
+- If the value is a unix timestamp, specify the column name with the [Unix Timestamps](#unix-timestamps) setting to convert it as a unix timestamp instead of an excel timestamp.

 ## Examples
 #### Table with specified timestamps and specified table name